bitgumbo/astro-tw-autoreference/README.md

 > **Warning** This package is still in development and unpublished.
 The install directions below will not work and it should not be used yet in production.

 # astro-tw-autoreference
-This package will automatically inject Tailwind 4 `@reference` directives at the top of your Astro components style blocks
+This package will automatically inject Tailwind 4 `@reference` directives at the top of your Astro components style blocks.

+It is currently implemented as a Vite plugin, but future versions may be implemented as an Astro integration.

 ## Why?
 With Tailwind4, it is now required to use the `@reference` directive at the top of your components style blocks if you wish to use the `@apply` directive, or otherwise access tailwind utilities or your theme/configuration.